• Skip to primary navigation

 It's also important to give the cheesecake enough time in the refrigerator for it to develop its firmness.
 Do not cut before it's been refrigerated for at least 4 hours, though ideally overnight.

-overhead shot of a no bake cheesecake with mascarpone, sitting on a wooden cake stand
+Overhead shot of a no bake cheesecake with mascarpone, sitting on a wooden cake stand.

-Tips for a Successful No-bake Mascarpone Cheesecake
+⭐️ More Tips for a Successful No Bake Cheesecake with Mascarpone

 • Use a springform pan: This kind of pan allows you to easily remove the cheesecake from the pan without disturbing the crust or filling.